Christian Volesky: Saint Louis FC

 On March 6, 2017, Saint Louis FC announced that they had signed Christian Volesky.
 Volesky was the club's leading scorer for the 2017 season.

 Pittsburgh Riverhounds

 After spending most of the 2018 season with USL side Oklahoma City Energy, Volesky joined Pittsburgh Riverhounds SC on February 7, 2019.
-Volesky scored his first goal for Pittsburgh on April 27, 2019 during a 2-2 draw against Nashville SC.
+Volesky scored his first goal for Pittsburgh on April 27, 2019, during a 2–2 draw against Nashville SC.

 Colorado Springs Switchbacks

 On January 8, 2020, Volesky made the move to USL Championship side Colorado Springs Switchbacks.

 Keflavík

 On April 9, 2021, Volesky moved to Icelandic Úrvalsdeild side Keflavík.

 Monterey Bay

 Volesky signed with USL Championship side Monterey Bay on February 2, 2022, ahead of their inaugural season.
-Volesky earned his first start for Monterey Bay on April 30, 2022, during a 6-0 road loss against San Antonio FC.
-On June 11, 2022, Volesky scored his first goal for Monterey Bay during a 3-2 loss to San Antonio FC.
+Volesky earned his first start for Monterey Bay on April 30, 2022, during a 6–0 road loss against San Antonio FC.
+On June 11, 2022, Volesky scored his first goal for Monterey Bay during a 3–2 loss to San Antonio FC.
 Following the 2022 season, Volesky and Monterey Bay agreed a new two-year contract.
+He left Monterey Bay following their 2023 season.